iter8-tools/iter8/doc_files/iter8_crd.md

 When iter8 is installed, a new Kubernetes CRD is added to your cluster.
 This CRD is named `Experiment`.
 Below we document iter8's Experiment CRD.
 For clarity, we break the documentation down into the CRD's 3 sections: `spec`, `metrics`, and `status`.

-## Experiment Spec
+## Experiment spec

 Following the Kubernetes model, the `spec` section specifies the details of the object and its desired state.
-The `spec` of an `Experiment` custom resource identifies the target service of a canary release or A/B test, the baseline deployment corresponding to the stable service version, the candidate deployment corresponding to the service version being assessed, etc. In the YAML representation below, we show sample values for the `spec` attributes and comments describing their meaning and whether or not they are optional.
+The `spec` of an `Experiment` custom resource identifies the target service of a candidate release or A/B test, the baseline deployment corresponding to the stable service version, the candidate deployment corresponding to the service version being assessed, etc. In the YAML representation below, we show sample values for the `spec` attributes and comments describing their meaning and whether or not they are optional.

 ```yaml
 spec: